 Faster etching can also be achieved by raising the temperature of the chamber during the reactive ion etch process.

 We offer temperature controlled systems that can either raise the temperature for faster etching times or lower the temperature for products with temperature sensitive components.
+Temperature control also keeps a uniform temperature throughout the chamber, resulting in increased uniformity.
 Temperatures are easily and consistently controlled by our proprietary, in house software.

 We design and manufacture plasma systems to meet the needs of many industries.
 All systems are built-to-order and can be customized for each client.
 Companies depend on our plasma treatment systems to deliver fast, high-quality etching, mitigate plasma damage, and provide unparalleled uniformity.